-- online: Lights when a unit is connected to the Dugan Control Panel - AES-ADAT, NORM-SLAVE: Displays their back panel switch settings - 48k lock/96k lock: Indicates a valid word clock source
+- online: Lights when a unit is connected to the Dugan Control Panel - ANA \leftrightarrow DIGI, NORM \leftrightarrow SLAVE, +4 \leftrightarrow -10: Displays the back panel switch settings

 The Master controls are also shown in Figure 6-11 and are discussed below.
 A set of OVERRIDE, PRESET, and MUTE buttons appears for each active group.